+- 3.1 Loan funds provided are to be used as essential working capital, this includes:

+- a) paying salaries or wages;

+- b) paying creditors;

+- c) paying rent or rates;

+- d) buying goods, for example fuel essential to carry-on the primary production enterprise;

+- e) buying fodder or water for livestock or produce;

+- f) transporting livestock or produce.

-- 3.1 Loan funds provided are to be used as essential working capital, this includes: - a) paying salaries or wages; - b) paying creditors; - c) paying rent or rates; - d) buying goods, for example fuel essential to carry-on the non-profit activities. - 3.2 Loan funds are not provided to: - a) compensate for loss of income suffered as a result of the disaster; or - b) provide assistance relating to direct damage suffered as a result of the disaster.
+3.2 Loan funds are not provided to:

+- a) compensate for loss of income suffered as a result of the disaster; or - b) provide assistance relating to direct damage suffered as a result of the disaster.